 Take Belgian waffles, for example.
 What follows is not only a recipe for a gluten-free version of this delicious comfort food, but also some tips to ensure perfect gluten free waffles every time.

-- Know how to use your waffle iron (here’s an easy one to work with).
+- Know how to use your waffle iron.
 Before cooking, wipe the inside with cooking oil, or spray with cooking spray.
 Don’t use too much batter, or it will overflow, making a mess and wasting precious batter!
 And, keep an eye on the steam coming out of the waffle iron—once it stops, the waffle is probably done.
 Before you add any extra yummy ingredients like fruit to your waffle batter, check your waffle iron instructions to make sure your iron can handle it.
 Finally, don’t use metal utensils to get your waffles out—they can scrape the metal plates, which will eventually lead to waffles not cooking right.

 - For light and fluffy waffles, separate your eggs.
 Add the yolks in when the eggs are called for in the recipe.
 Beat the egg whites until stiff peaks form, and then fold them into the batter as a last step.

 - For even fluffier waffles, try letting the finished batter rest for 15 or so minutes at room temperature.
 Even better—make sure your ingredients are at room temperature before you start making your waffles.

 - Eat or freeze your waffles right away.
 Gluten-free goods can get soggy quickly if you leave them sitting there.
 Make sure you have your syrup, butter, and family sitting there and ready to eat!